Experimental Realization of Thermal Reservoirs with Tunable Temperature in a Trapped-Ion Spin-Boson Simulator

 In Fig.~\ref{Fig_ET}A, the blue curve and data points show that the low-temperature ($\bar{n}=0.15$) transfer-rate spectrum in the strongly adiabatic regime ($V \sim g^2/4\omega$) exhibits two distinct behaviors with respect to the donor-acceptor energy gap (the experimental sequence is described in the Supplemental Material \cite{so2025fT_supp}).
 At small energy offsets ($\Delta E < 2\omega$), the monotonically increasing region arises from strong electronic coupling to off-resonant hybridized states, while remaining limited by the dissipation rate.
 In this case, the transfer rates are approximately proportional to the dissipation rate \cite{schlawin2021electrontransfer,so2024electrontransfer}.
-When $\Delta E > 2\omega$, we observe resonant peaks at $\ell\omega$, where $\ell$ is an integer.
+When $\Delta E > 2\omega$, we experimentally observe resonant peaks at $\ell\omega$ for $\ell=3$ and 4.
 Here, the initially localized donor state overlaps strongly with eigenstates of the upper-hybridized surface, which results in population trapping \cite{schlawin2021electrontransfer,so2024electrontransfer,so2025multimode}.
 At these resonances, the trapped population is released during the dynamics, transferring from the upper- to the lower-hybridized surface.
-Simultaneously, dissipation in the presence of a low-temperature reservoir suppresses coherent transfer between the adiabatic surfaces and drives the system to the steady state by relaxing the wavepacket into lower-energy levels of the lower-hybridized surface that strongly overlap with the acceptor site and are no longer resonant with the eigenenergy levels of the upper-hybridized surface (see End Matter).
-As $\ell$ increases, the transfer rates diminish due to the weak couplings between higher-energy hybridized states on the two surfaces, which are governed by the overlaps between their motional wavefunctions (namely, Franck-Condon factors).
+Simultaneously, dissipation in the presence of a low-temperature reservoir relaxes the wavepacket into lower-energy levels of the lower-hybridized surface that strongly overlap with the acceptor site and are no longer resonant with the eigenenergy levels of the upper-hybridized surface, eventually driving the system to the steady state (see End Matter).
+As $\Delta E$ increases, the transfer rates diminish due to the weak couplings between higher-energy hybridized states on the two surfaces, which are governed by the overlaps between their motional wavefunctions (namely, Franck-Condon factors), suppressing the transfer-rate resonances at $\Delta E \gtrsim 4\omega$.